Skip to content

 2. Register that script as a custom MythicLib skill,

-Code your skill in MythicMobs โ€‹
+1/ Code a MythicMobs skill โ€‹

 The first step is to code what your skill does using the MythicMobs scripting language.
 In this tutorial, we'll consider a skill example that we found in the MythicMobs manual.
 It is a simple fire projectile that deals 10 damage and slows the first enemy it hits for 2 sec.